Azure/bicep-types-az/generated/cognitiveservices/microsoft.cognitiveservices/2017-04-18/types.md

 ## NetworkRuleSet
 ### Properties
 * **defaultAction**: 'Allow' | 'Deny': The default action when no rule from ipRules and from virtualNetworkRules match.
 This is only used after the bypass property has been evaluated.
-Possible values include: 'Allow', 'Deny'
 * **ipRules**: [IpRule](#iprule)[]: The list of IP address rules.
 * **virtualNetworkRules**: [VirtualNetworkRule](#virtualnetworkrule)[]: The list of virtual network rules.